ctp-api/ctp_swig_build/README.md

 <h1 align="center">ctp_swig_build</h1>

 <p align="center">
-_✨ Enables one-click automatic compilation of CTP C++ interfaces into Python interfaces ✨_
+✨ Enables one-click automatic compilation of CTP C++ interfaces into Python interfaces ✨
 </p>

 <p align="center">
   English |
   <a href="README_CN.md">简体中文</a>
 </p>

-**A brief introduction to this project:** Enables one-click automatic compilation of CTP C++ interfaces into Python interfaces.
+**A brief introduction to this project:** This project enables one-click automatic compilation of CTP C++ interfaces into Python interfaces.

 Click here to directly experience the compiled Python API files =>: [Releases](https://github.com/Lumosylva/ctp_swig_build/releases)

-**Tips:** If you are interested in using the Pybind11 compilation method, please refer to another project [ctp](https://github.com/Homalos/ctp).
+**Tips:** If you are interested in using the Pybind11 compilation method, please refer to another project: https://github.com/Homalos/ctp

 A comparison of the Swig and Pybind11 compilation methods is provided at the end of this document.
 The well-known domestic quantitative open-source framework vn.py uses the Pybind11 compilation method at its core.

+Technology Stack: Python + Swig + MSVC + meson-python + mypy

+Environment:

+Windows: Visual Studio 2022 (select C++ development during installation, mainly providing MSVC + Ninja support)

+Linux: GCC (Note: This project has not been tested in a Linux environment, and successful compilation cannot be guaranteed)

 ## 1. Introduction